 4. Accounts Receivable Management

-Managing accounts receivable requires you establish systems, policies and procedures for evaluating customer credit, educating customers on your payment expectations and process, generating invoices, accurately and promptly invoicing customers, tracking received payments and following up on past due accounts.
+Managing accounts receivable requires you to establish systems, policies, and procedures for evaluating customer credit, educating customers on your payment expectations and process, generating invoices, accurately and promptly invoicing customers, tracking received payments and following up on past due accounts.

 5. Training for Bookkeeping and Accounting Employees

 All new staff should be properly trained regarding any bookkeeping and accounting procedures that will affect them.
 Employees working in the bookkeeping and accounting department should understand any of the processes for which they will be responsible or any procedures for which they will act as backup.
 Employees outside of the bookkeeping and accounting department should receive training to ensure they are aware of expectations regarding expense tracking, time tracking and payroll.

 6. Income (Profit and Loss) Statements, Balance Sheets and Annual Financial Reports